education.vic.gov.au

 Individual rate

-The 2024 individual rate is a targeted payment of $10,000, which will be paid out pro-rata (100% or 75%) based on the enrolment date of the young person.
-There will be additional funding of $2,000 available to schools on top of the Late Enrolment Funding payment if they enrol a young person who has been involved in youth justice – either in custody or appearing before the Children’s Courts, in recognition of the often more personalised approach required to ensure ongoing engagement in education for this cohort.
+The 2025 individual rate is a targeted payment of $10,000.
+There will be additional funding of $2,000 available to schools on top of the Late Enrolment Funding payment if they enrol a young person who is in Out of Home Care has been involved in youth justice – either in custody or appearing before the Children’s Courts, in recognition of the often more personalised approach required to ensure ongoing engagement in education for this cohort.

-Funding will be paid pro-rata based on the date of enrolment:
+Funding will be paid based on the date of enrolment.

 Eligibility criteria